SuperOfficeDocs/superoffice-docs/docs/identity-management/user/reset-password.md

 2. Follow the instructions in the email to set a new password.

+> [!NOTE]
-SuperOffice administrators can't reset SuperID passwords on users' behalf.
+> SuperOffice administrators can't reset SuperID passwords on users' behalf.
 The admin can only initiate a reset, which will have the same effect as if the user clicked **Forgot password** themselves.

 ## Reset password for SuperID - federated (IDP)

 Use the identity provider's reset password feature to reset your password.
 Look for a link that says **Forgot password** or **Reset password** in the IDP sign-in dialog.

+> [!NOTE]
-SuperOffice administrators can't reset federated passwords on users' behalf.
+> SuperOffice administrators can't reset federated passwords on users' behalf.
 They must contact the identity provider's admin to resolve the issue.

 Read more about [SuperID accounts and passwords][1].